Ngā Toi | Arts Te Papa

 This season, we're giving you the chance to write your own interpretation of any art work on Level 5 – in 100 words or less.
 We'll choose a selection of the most compelling examples to publish in the exhibition and online.

 Go to arts.tepapa.govt.nz to see the works reproduced in rich detail and video interviews with artists and curators.
 You can also access Off the Wall – Te Papa’s new quarterly online art magazine, featuring commentary by leading New Zealand art writers and Te Papa curators.

-Below, you can read more about what to expect when you visit, including as a family.
+Below, you can read more about what to expect when you visit Level 5, including as a family.

 More art, more variety, more often

 Level 5 now features 11 galleries, including Artist in Focus, Collection Focus, Contemporary, and Art & Change.
-Six-monthly updates will see completely new shows in these four galleries and many new works added to others.
-Up Front, a space at the entrance to the galleries, will change every few months.
+Six-monthly updates see completely new shows in these four galleries and many new works added to others.
+Up Front, a space at the entrance to the galleries, changes every two or three months.

 Whare Toi | Arts Studio, at the heart of Level 5, shows a commissioned Artist Project.
 This is also a space where you can give your opinions and ask questions about art, and explore a range of interactive activities.

 On offer for those wanting the in-depth story are expert essays, written by contributors from Te Papa and beyond.

 Artist and curator interviews, video content, and music playlists are all available on your mobile device with free Wi-Fi throughout Level 5.
 You can also borrow a mobile guide from the Information Desk on Level 2.